-- Time : Time is the unit that measures how long it takes to do anything.
-Distance is measured with respect to time.
+- Time: Time is the unit that measures how long it takes to do anything.
+Distance is measured concerning.

-- If an object is moving with some speed ‘s’ for a time interval ‘t’, then the distance covered in that time will be = s x t
+- If an object is moving with some speed ‘s’ for a time interval ‘to, then the distance covered in that time will be = s x t

 CBSE Notes for Class 6 Science Free Download for All Chapters